The process of getting your Idaho adjuster license is both simple and straightforward.

-Apply online with the Sircon – Idaho Insurance Adjuster License Application or with the NIPR – Idaho Insurance Adjuster License Application.
+Apply online with the NIPR – Idaho Insurance Adjuster License Application.

-Be sure to submit a copy of your exam results letter, application and fingerprint receipt, ISP Non-Criminal Justice Form and CHRI Request and Release Form to Idaho Department of Insurance or by fax at (208) 334-4398.
+Be sure to submit a copy of your exam results letter, application, fingerprint receipt, and ISP Non-Criminal Justice Form, CHRI Request and Release Form to the Idaho Department of Insurance or by fax at (208) 334-4398.

 Step 5.
 Application Review

 Once you have submitted your application and have completed all the other requirements, your license application will be reviewed by the state.